kernelmachine/shared-vec/README.md

 # shared-vec

-Project word vectors into shared space with linear CCA
+Project word vectors into a shared space with linear CCA.

 This project follows Faruqui and Dyer 2010 (http://www.aclweb.org/anthology/E14-1049) for creating shared representations of word vectors.